SardonyxApp/sardonyx/CONTRIBUTING.md

 ## Development
 ### Front End
-Start the Webpack Dev Server.
+Start Webpack watch.
 ```
 $ npm run client-dev
 ```
 Navigate to `localhost:8080`.

 ### Back End
 Start the Express server using nodemon.
-Server will be started at `localhost:PORT` as defined in `.env`.
+Server will be started at `HOST:PORT` as defined in `.env`.
 ```
 $ npm run server-dev
 ```

 ### Full Stack
-Start both the Webpack Dev Server and the Express server.
+Start both Webpack watch and the Express server.
 ```
 $ npm run dev
 ```